Harrison Jr. the difference as No. 3 Ohio State beats No. 7 Penn State 20-12 defensive struggle

 Harrison was the one reliable offensive weapon for either team.
 He caught a pass crossing the middle and went 18 yards for a score that made it 20-6 with 4:07 left.

-The Nittany Lions managed only field goals of 40 and 41 yards from Alex Felkins in the first half and were shut out in the second until Allar found Kaden Saunders for an 8-yard TD.
+The Nittany Lions managed only field goals of 40 and 41 yards from Alex Felkins in the first half and were shut out in the second until Allar found Kaden Saunders for an 8-yard TD in the final 30 seconds.

 The Buckeyes sacked Allar four times.